vivaria/edisonrul.ing/docs/source/cards/g/genetic-woman.md

 ### Card Rulings

-●Paying 1000 Life Points is a cost.
+*   Paying 1000 Life Points is a cost.
 This effect targets.